Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Security Analysis and Attack Models

 Finally, we demonstrate the relationship between $n$ and solution time in Figure \ref{fig:n_vs_t}.
 We select $k$ for the planted solution to match the empirical prediction of $\chi$ for the equivalent random graph.
-The ILP problem setup is slightly modified to represent the practical case where $k$ is known to the attacker via an additional constraint that the number of colors should be exactly $k$.
-This prevents the solver spending excessive time looking for an optimal solution with fewer colors.
 The solution times appears, empirically, to be super-exponential.
+These results were produced on a AMD EPYC 7501 at 2.6GHz with 512GB of RAM.